-Collaborator integrates with popular repository hosting services like GitHub, GitLab or Bitbucket.
+Collaborator integrates with popular repository hosting services like GitHub, GitLab, Bitbucket or Azure DevOps.
 It automatically creates and updates reviews when changes occur in repositories hosted in these systems.
 This simplifies the process of review creation and help you make reviewing an integral part of your workflow.

 This topic describes how the integration works.

 Supported Hosting Services

 Collaborator integrates with the following repository hosting services.
 It supports both online and installable editions: